Aoki Lapis

 Aoki Lapis (蒼姫ラピス, Aoki Rapisu) is a vocal synthesizer application software program produced by Yamaha Corporation with i-style Project for the software Vocaloid 3.
-The voice was provided by a contest winner, Japanese female, Nako Eguchi.
+The voice was provided by a contest winner, Japanese actress Nako Eguchi.
 Aoki Lapis is named after the semi-precious gemstone Lapis lazuli.

 Development

 Aoki Lapis was introduced at the Comiket 80.
 It is part of a joint collaborative project between Japanese search engine site Surfer's Paradise, anime studio Studio DEEN, and Nico Nico Douga users, called "i-style Project."
 It has been designed to work with everyday users of VOCALOID, not just professional musicians, and designed for a new type of music, termed "lifestyle".
 The product was sold with or without the Vocaloid 3 editor or as deluxe edition with bonus content.

 Later updates to this software included "Aoki Lapis SE" which was a re-release of her original software and "Aoki Lapis Neo", which was released as a Mac update.

 It was later given an "older sister" called "Merli".